MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_31/12_08_00/appunti.md

 1. The Elizabethan Theatre had a round shape, the stage and the galleries where covered by a straw roof, while the public, that payed just one penny, had to stand in the arena
 2. Ophelia drowned herself because she was rejected by Hamlet, who faked being crazy
 3. Robinson Crusoe represents the typical middle class man, whose aim in life is to achieve material happiness
+4. There was neither dire of vengeance nor wicknedness
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA3MDczNjY4LC0xMzAyMDU5OTg3LDg2Nj
-cwNjIxMSwxNzEzNzE2NTQxLC0xNzE0MzAwNTY3XX0=
+eyJoaXN0b3J5IjpbMTY0NjQ0NDYzOCwtMTMwMjA1OTk4Nyw4Nj
+Y3MDYyMTEsMTcxMzcxNjU0MSwtMTcxNDMwMDU2N119
 -->